Maalie04/Portfolio/README.md

 # Portfolio
-I am creating a responsive Portfolio that has visible applications that have been completed.
+Responsive Portfolio that has visible applications that have been completed.
+This portfolio has functional applications on display that deploys to its idividual page upon clicking.